-Among different types of interviews, such as structured, unstructured, and semi-structured interviews, semi-structured interviews can be formulated beforehand but modified during the interview.
+Among the various types of interviews, such as structured, unstructured, and semistructured interviews, semi-structured interviews can be formulated beforehand but modified during the actual interview.
 The questions are open-ended and cannot be answered by yes or no. The questions are designed to find the important features of the study (Ary et al., 2018).
-Participants of the experimental group were interviewed by the researcher, and their attitudes toward using Sites in VR in the process of collaborative writing were investigated through seven interview questions.
-The primary purpose of these questions was to explore participants' perceptions of the use of Sites in VR and their effectiveness in enhancing their writing performance.
+The researcher interviewed participants in the experimental group, and their attitudes toward using Sites in VR during the collaborative writing process were investigated through seven interview questions.
+The primary purpose of these questions was to explore participants' perceptions of using Sites in VR and their effectiveness in enhancing writing performance.
 (Appendix 1).
-The semi-structured interviews were conducted in person by the researcher after the treatment.
+The semi-structured interviews were conducted in person by the researcher after the participants had received the treatment.
 Each interview lasted 20 minutes per participant.
 The interviews were conducted in Persian to avoid misunderstandings.